10 Frugal Living Hacks in Metro Manila

 7. Avoid Piso Fares and Online Travel Deals

-These kinds of promos are created to give you the sense of urgency.
-And with most call center agents who have credit cards, they buy plane tickets way in advance even if they are not unsure if they will use it.
+These kinds of promos are created to give you a sense of urgency.
+And most call center agents who have credit cards buy plane tickets way in advance.
+So it is regardless even if they are not unsure if they will use them.

 I have a friend who had maxed out his credit card limit because he booked tickets to Hong Kong for him and some of his teammates during the Piso Fare.
-However, not everyone paid him and some did not even join the actual trip.
-His credit card debt ballooned uncontrollably.
+However, not everyone paid him, and some did not even join the actual trip.
+As a result, his credit card debt ballooned uncontrollably.

 To make it clear, Piso Fares and Seat Sale promos do not really mean that you just pay one peso for a plane ride.
-You still have to spend for the taxes and other fees.
-These promos do not offer return tickets with the same discounts.
+You still have to spend on the taxes and other fees.
+In addition, these promos do not offer return tickets with the same discounts.

 8. Escape from the Social Trap

 Working in a call center, you will meet co-workers who love to party, drink after shift, and eat out in fancy restaurants.
-This is especially true with those around Makati area.
+It is especially true with those around the Makati area.

-Journalist Daniel Barna shared that Millennials spend a large portion of their income on pleasure, and they especially love restaurants.
+Journalist Daniel Barna shared that Millennials spend a large portion of their income on pleasure and especially love restaurants.

-Call center agents usually spend around half of their salary for eating out.
-Not because they are lazy to cook, but mostly because they are pressured to eat out with their peers.
+Call center agents usually spend around half of their salary on eating out.
+Not because they are lazy to cook, but mostly because they feel pressured to eat out with their peers.

-To avoid peer pressure, choose the group of friends who have the same financial goals as you.
+To avoid peer pressure, choose a group of friends with the same financial goals as you.
 Remember: Being with three wise men can make you the fourth wise man.

 Prudential Financial found out that the rate of millennials saving for the future is declining.
 Out of 2,000 surveyed adults, 57% of millennials admitted that they haven’t started saving even for their retirement.

-Saving takes a lot of self-control and focus to keep up.
+Saving takes a lot of self-control and focus on keeping up.
 Most financial experts advise that spending must come after saving.
 It is like rewarding your future self with a better financial status for the hard work you are doing now.

 10. Save on Bulk Buying